serafdev/serafdev/README.md

-### 😶‍🌫️ Peace be upon you, السلام عليكم
+# 😶‍🌫️ Peace be upon you, السلام عليكم

 I only want to code, drink tea, and chill at the 🕌.

-#### Studies
+## Studies
 - Computer Science Major @UdeM
-- Other random things like Finance, International Trade, some Physics
+- Other random things like Finance @HEC, International Trade @Cegep, some Physics here and there

-#### Work
+## Work
-Currently working as a Software Developer in a Contract with @Bell and doing DevOps work for the community @Moonode.
+Currently working as a Software Contractor and doing DevOps work for the community @MoonodeOrg

-My expertise looks like this in a tl;dr:
-- Go
+- Software Contractor @SerafInc.
+19.05-Present
-- Kubernetes
+  - Programmer @Desjardins 19.07-19.11
+  - Programmer @Bell 19.11-21.05, 22.09-Present
+- Cloud Engineer @MariaDB.
+21.04-22.09
-- Terraform
+- Programmer @Cofomo.
+19.01-19.06
+- Software Engineer @Faimdata.
+16.12-18.12

 Thanks